 - Ensure that the appliance is filled with water by opening a hot water tap, before plugging in the water heater to the power supply. - The use of unions when connecting to the inlet and outlet connections is recommended.
-This will facilitate any necessary servicing. - Plastic or PEX type plumbing materials are not suitable for connecting directly to or within 18" of the water heater. - Although water piping throughout the building may not be copper, we require that copper or suitably rated stainless steel flex line be used for the water connections for 18" on either side of the water heater (follow local codes if more stringent). - Never sweat any piping directly to water connections, as damage will occur. - Keep water inlet and outlet pipes to no less than 3⁄4" diameter to allow the full flow capacity. - ► If the cold and hot connections to the heater are reversed, the heater will not function. - Be certain there are no loose particles or dirt in the piping.
-Blow out or flush the lines before connecting to the water heater. - Full port shutoff valves should be installed on both the cold water supply and hot water outlet lines to facilitate servicing the heater (see fig. 27). - For installation on a private well system with a pressure tank, the lowest pressure range setting recommended is 30-45 psi (2.06 - 3.1bar) to ensure optimal performance.
+This will facilitate any necessary servicing. - Plastic or PEX type plumbing materials are not suitable for connecting directly to or within 18" of the water heater. - Although water piping throughout the building may not be copper, we require that copper or suitably rated stainless steel flex line be used for the water connections for 18" on either side of the water heater (follow local codes if more stringent). - Never sweat any piping directly to water connections, as damage will occur. - Keep water inlet and outlet pipes to no less than %" diameter to allow the full flow capacity. - ► If the cold and hot connections to the heater are reversed, the heater will not function. - Be certain there are no loose particles or dirt in the piping.
+Blow out or flush the lines before connecting to the water heater. - ► Full port shutoff valves should be installed on both the cold water supply and hot water outlet lines to facilitate servicing the heater (see fig. 27). - For installation on a private well system with a pressure tank, the lowest pressure range setting recommended is 30-45 psi (2.06 - 3.1bar) to ensure optimal performance.

-4.11 Domestic hot water recirculation with external pump
+4.11 Domestic hot water recirculation

-The following drawing is provided to outline one possible recirculation design.
-This schematic is for illustration only and must not be used for actual installation without appropriate engineering and technical advice from a properly licensed professional in the locality where the installation is made.
+The following drawings are provided to illustrate two possible recirculation designs.
+These schematic is for illustration only and must not be used for actual Installation without appropriate engineering and technical advice from a properly licensed professional in the locality where the installation is made.